-Essays earning a score of 4 inadequately analyze how Wilson's satire illustrates the unproductive nature of some debates about environmentalism.
-These essays may misunderstand the passage, misrepresent the strategies Wilson uses, or analyze these strategies inaccurately.
-The evidence or explanations used may be inappropriate, insufficient, or less convincing.
+Essays earning a score of 4 inadequately analyze the strategies Marquart uses to characterize the upper Midwest.
+These essays may misunderstand the passage, misrepresent the strategies Marquart uses or analyze these strategies inaccurately.
+The evidence or explanations used may be inappropriate, insufficient or less convincing.
 The prose generally conveys the student's ideas but may be less consistent in controlling the elements of effective writing.

-^{} For the purposes of scoring, analysis refers to identifying features of a text and explaining how the author uses these to achieve a particular effect or purpose.
+^{} For the purposes of scoring, analysis refers to identifying features of a text and explaining how the author uses these to develop its meaning or achieve a particular effect or purpose.

-Ouestion 2 (continued)
+Question 2 (continued)

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing Wilson's use of satire.
-They are less perceptive in their understanding of the passage or Wilson's strategies, or the explanation or examples may be particularly limited or simplistic.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing the strategies Marquart uses to characterize the upper Midwest.
+They are less perceptive in their understanding of the passage or Marquart's strategies, or the explanation or examples may be particularly limited or simplistic.
 The essays may show less maturity in control of writing.